laraib07/androfetch/README.md

 To set custom logo, save logo in a file without quoting or commenting Add whitespaces to make every line equal in width.
-Do not use broad logo which will cover significant space. although you can use as many lines as you like like.
+Do not use broad logo which will cover significant space. although you can use as many lines as you like.

 See sample_logo in this repo for reference.